Background

 In addition, new tools are needed to monitor the prevalence of human infections in the population as new viruses emerge (i.e. public health surveillance).

-The VIRAQUA, UK and Welsh Government and BlueAdapt projects all aim to address the critical need to develop and validate new tools for the detection and surveillance of human pathogenic viruses in wastewater, freshwater and coastal environments.
+Our team is funded by the water industry, UKRI, UK and Welsh Government and the EU to address the critical need to develop and validate new tools for the detection and surveillance of human pathogenic viruses in wastewater, freshwater and coastal environments.
 Specifically, we are looking to build national capability for viral and AMR surveillance to meet the needs of the national One Health agenda.
 Wastewater-based epidemiology represents a new and emerging tool to help address public and environmental health needs both in the UK and internationally.

 Design new tools